 Food: A Cultural Culinary History

 Overall, Food: A Cultural Culinary History is an informative, engaging, and entertaining show that offers a comprehensive look at the history of food culture.
 Whether you're a professional chef or simply someone who loves food, there's something here for everyone.
 With its expert analysis, beautiful visuals, and practical cooking tips, it's no wonder that this show has received high praise from audiences and critics alike.
 If you're looking for a show that will enrich your understanding of food and its role in human history, look no further than Food: A Cultural Culinary History.

-Food: A Cultural Culinary History is a series that is currently running and has 1 seasons (36 episodes).
-The series first aired on May 3, 2013.
+Food: A Cultural Culinary History is a series that ran for 1 seasons (36 episodes) between May 3, 2013 and on The Great Courses

+Food: A Cultural Culinary History